5 mistakes to avoid with your gaming laptop

 (Image credit: Future)

-Since Windows 11 first premiered in 2021, there were already complaints about the VBS (Virtualization Based Security) interfering with gameplay quality.
-But at least then, you could easily toggle off the feature and not worry about it slowing down your PC games.
-However, a recent discovery from our sister site Tom’s Hardware found that, after a recent OS update, the setting will toggle itself back on even if you previously had it turned off.
-This means that you could have been experiencing average drops in frame rate and performance at around 5%, with variations depending on the game of up to 10%.
+As soon as Windows 11 premiered in 2021, there were complaints about the Virtualization Based Security (VBS) interfering with gameplay quality.
+But at least you could easily toggle off the feature and not worry about it slowing down your PC games.
+Our sister site Tom’s Hardware found that, after an OS update, the setting may have toggled itself back on even if you had previously turned it off.
+This means that you could be experiencing 5–10% drops in frame rate, on average.

-While these may seem small, these performance drops occur even with an Nvidia RTX 4090, currently one of the best graphics cards on the market.
-And if you’re buying a gaming laptop that’s tricked out with such a powerful house of a graphics card, then chances are you don’t want to see any sort of drop in framerate or performance.
+While these may seem small, performance drops occur even with an Nvidia RTX 4090, currently one of the best graphics cards on the market.
+If you’re buying a gaming laptop that’s tricked out with such a powerhouse of a graphics card, why waste its full potential on account of Microsoft's mistake?

-If you need to turn off VBS, it’s surprisingly easy to do.
-First, search for Core Isolation and click it, then toggle the Memory Integrity option off, and restart your computer as prompted.
-To make sure it’s off, go to System Information, and check if ‘virtualization-based security’ is set to ’not enabled.’
+To turn off VBS, first, search for Core Isolation in the Windows search bar and click it, then toggle the Memory Integrity option off.
+Restart your computer as prompted then, to make sure it’s off, go to System Information and check if ‘virtualization-based security’ is set to ’not enabled’.

 a hand plugging in an AC adaptor into a laptop